Search

 Controls only HTTP/HTTPS access.

 To sum up, DNS filtering is implemented for access control at an earlier stage than URL filtering and can effectively reduce the traffic volume of HTTP packets on the entire network.
-In contrast, URL filtering can control users' access to network resources in a more refined manner.
+In contrast, URL filtering can control user access to network resources in a more refined manner.

 • For encrypted DNS traffic, such as DNS-over-TLS (DOT), DNS-over-HTTPS (DOH), DNS-over-QUIC (DOQ), and DNS-over-HTTP3, the DNS filtering function is not available.